Historic Filipinotown, Los Angeles: Filipino American WWII Veterans Memorial

+Prior to the installation of the memorial, a Veteran's Day Parade was held in the community to honor and advocate for World War II Filipino and Filipino-American veterans.
+The 2003 parade was hosted by the People's Community Organization for Reform and Empowerment (CORE) and the office of, then council member, Eric Garcetti.
 In November 2006, Eric Garcetti, then-president of the Los Angeles City Council, joined Filipino veterans from around the country in unveiling the first monument dedicated to the 250,000 Filipino and 7,000 Filipino American soldiers who fought for the United States in World War II.
 The monument, located in Lake Street Park in the heart of Historic Filipinotown, consists of five slabs of polished black granite and commemorates the history of the Filipino veterans, from WWII to immigration to their subsequent fight for equality.
 It was designed by artist Cheri Gaulke and the project was led by Joe Bernardo, a former staffer of Eric Garcetti.
 Inscribed in the front of the memorial is the quote, "Bataan was not our last battlefield.
 We are still fighting for equity," by Faustino "Peping" Baclig.
 Baclig, a survivor of the Bataan death march and longtime leader of the movement to gain financial and medical benefits for the veterans comments on the longstanding battle that the Filipino community would face to gain recognition and equality in the country.

 Iglesia ni Cristo (INC) Los Angeles Locale Congregation

 Located at 141 North Union Avenue, the Iglesia ni Cristo is a Filipino Non-Trinitarian Sect founded in Manila, Philippines in 1914.
 The group started their overseas mission in 1968.
-The Los Angeles congregation was one of the earliest locales to be established in the United States after Ewa Beach in Hawaii and San Francisco.Montoya, Carina Monica (2009).
-"Los Angeles's Historic Filipinotown" It is also one of a few sites in the neighborhood with Filipino vernacular architecture.
+The Los Angeles congregation was one of the earliest locales to be established in the United States after Ewa Beach in Hawaii and San Francisco.
+It is also one of a few sites in the neighborhood with Filipino vernacular architecture.
 The facade and spires of this chapel were inspired by the Filipino headgear known as salakot.